dbgrande/GrandeModular/README.md

 - ***New for 1.9.0, the interval lights have been split into top and bottom halves, so they can also show the direction to the closest valid note.***

-- Combine with **MergeSplit4** to easily quantize up to four monophonic signals.
-Connect its Merge output to Quantizer In, and connect Quantizer Out back to its Split input.
+- Combine with **MergeSplit4** or **PolyMergeResplit** to easily quantize multiple mono or poly signals respectively.

-- The interval buttons select desired pitch intervals, which now include all 13-limit intervals where the ratio and its octave complement are less than or equal to 36.
+- The interval buttons select desired pitch intervals, which now include all 13-limit intervals where the ratio and its octave complement are less than or equal to 36 (minus one pair).

 - However, these intervals need to be mapped to notes in the selected temperament.
 Valid notes are those that match selected intervals within the specified tolerance.
 These are indicated by a blue light, with the brightness indicating how close the match is.
 In addition, the valid notes are also displayed on the numbered lights to the right.